Building Your First Brane SDK Project

 Add source folders #

 By convention, C projects in Gradle follows a contemporary layout.
 The brane-builder is composed of plugins for Gradle so we will follow the same layout.
-If you need to migrate a C project to Gradle you shall also use the same layout or you may configure the build.gradle file to use your own layout, see the Configure your Build section of this documentation or the advanced project tutorials.
+If you need to migrate a C project to Gradle you shall also use the same layout or you may configure the build.gradle file to use your own layout.

 The executable component is called main.
 By convention, Gradle will look in src/main/c for source files and non-exported header files.
 Create these folders in the IntelliJ IDEA.